GoLangsam/dotgo/README.md

 ### `dothtml` - coming soon
 Now -as You might now- the standard library provides a second template package: `html/template`.
 Even so being isomorphic, it has other benefits when applied to xml/html.
 Thus, soon after having `dotgo` public and stable, there shall be it's companion `dothtml` - just using the other package.

+### same name - different meanings
+When I chose the name `dotgo` I was not aware of the website [dotgo.eu](https://www.dotgo.eu/) and it's related events.
+Please accepty my apologies if this creates any kind of confusion in Your mind.
+And *Yes* - I may deserve blames and flames not having taken time to research the name beforehand ...